 So, in a nutshell, neural networks learn by making predictions, comparing them to reality, calculating mistakes, and adjusting their “knowledge” (weights) to get better and better at their tasks.
 It’s like leveling up in a game, but instead of gaining experience points, the neural network gains knowledge.

 Understand the Importance of Training and Optimization

-Becoming a top chef requires dedication and practice.
+Going back to our chef, becoming a top chef requires dedication and practice.
 The same applies to neural networks.

 - Training: Think of it as the chef practicing their dish repeatedly, tweaking the ingredients and techniques until they achieve perfection.

 This link to the official Keras documentation provides insights into training neural networks.

 - Optimization: This is like refining the cooking process – finding the ideal cooking time, temperature, and seasoning to create the perfect dish.
 It’s all about efficiency and quality.

 For a comprehensive understanding, explore this link to the official TensorFlow documentation on optimization.